-This article was updated by the Great British Mag editorial team on 28 April 2021.
+This article was updated by the Great British Mag content team on 12 October 2021.

 You might have to work part-time to cover your living costs while you study – but that doesn’t have to mean lousy pay and a boring, dead-end job.
 And we’re about to prove it, with 10 well paid but interesting jobs you can do as a student.

 1. Dog Walker

 There is no denying that the UK is a country of dog lovers.
 Luckily, this opens up an opportunity for you to bag a job that fits around your schedule, pays well and helps you keep fit!

 The going rate is between £8 and £14 per hour, per dog, so if you can handle more than one dog at a time the hourly rate becomes one of the best in the student part-time job market.
 You can advertise locally by creating some flyers or advertising on a website like Dog Walking Now, that matches dog walkers with people in the local area that want their dog to be walked.

 2. Private tutor

 You can earn money by teaching people the skills you have that they want to learn, and what’s really cool is that with some companies you have a global audience.

 You can teach a language via Tandem and if you can play an instrument you could give lessons in person or online by signing up to Music Tutor.
 It doesn’t have to end there: you could even teach what you are learning at university to a younger audience via UK Tutors and if you have a hobby that you’re really good at you can create a video for Udemy.

 Being a private tutor can be lucrative – you can earn anything from £15 to £30 an hour.
 The added advantage with Udemy is that you only have to create your video once, so you can earn a passive income every time someone views it.

 3. Mystery shopper